Convert more leads and retain customers with chat insights

 Today, many creative firms are introducing features like automated chat bots, instant response times, and other interactions that are deeply integrated with the customer journey.
 But your live chat strategy is only as good as the data that informs it.
 You might want to know the answers to questions like:

 What are your prospects asking about the most, and how can you better surface that information on your website?

 How do response times correlate with issue resolution and customer satisfaction?

 And how can you disseminate valuable data from these interactions across your tech stack to promote a cohesive customer journey?

 To tap into these insights, you’ll need to pipe data from your live chat tool into a platform like a data warehouse that can segment and analyze information at scale.
 But the custom integrations that power data transfer between platforms traditionally require developer resources or technical expertise, limiting the capabilities of marketing and support teams to take control of their data.
 However, we’ll show you how you can craft a process that flexibly extracts and manipulates data from your live web chats for easy segmentation and analysis in your data warehouse, all with an easy-to-use, low-code platform.

 With an automated data transfer process in place, you’ll have access to searchable chat logs, response data, customer context, and more in your data warehouse.
 Here are just a few of the ways you can use that data to convert and retain customers:

-We’ve separated our walkthrough into 3 stages:
+First, we’ve separated our walkthrough into 3 stages: